MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Microsoft.Graph.Beta.Security.md

 Specifies the  department or business unit of an organization to which a label belongs.

 ### [Get-MgBetaSecurityLabelRetentionLabelDescriptorFilePlanReferenceTemplate](Get-MgBetaSecurityLabelRetentionLabelDescriptorFilePlanReferenceTemplate.md)
-Specifies a unique alpha-numeric identifier for an organization’s retention schedule.
+Specifies a unique alpha-numeric identifier for an organization's retention schedule.

 ### [Get-MgBetaSecurityLabelRetentionLabelDispositionReviewStage](Get-MgBetaSecurityLabelRetentionLabelDispositionReviewStage.md)
 When action at the end of retention is chosen as 'dispositionReview', dispositionReviewStages specifies a sequential set of stages with at least one reviewer in each stage.